 Anyway, aside from loving my wine on its own, I’m also a HUGE fan of sangria.
 I’m not sure which inventive Spaniard came up with this wine-based “punch”, but I will always and forever be grateful to him or her for it.
-Though it’s traditionally made with red wine, I have been playing with white wine versions for awhile now, and this weekend’s beautiful warm weather inspired me to enjoy my favorite concoction outside with some cheese and a good book (Poor Girls may be poor but should always know how enjoy themselves no matter what).
+Though it’s traditionally made with red wine, I have been playing with white wine versions for a while now, and this weekend’s beautiful warm weather inspired me to enjoy my favorite concoction outside with some cheese and a good book (Poor Girls may be poor but should always know how to enjoy themselves no matter what).

 Someday I’ll post a more traditional recipe, and I’m definitely looking to duplicate the amazing – albeit heavily spiked – version that they offer at Iberia Restaurant, but with a spring storm scheduled to ruin the rest of this week, I thought it’d be nice to post a reminder of the warm weather that will stick around at some point in the future.

 I definitely cheat with this one and use frozen fruit and well-chilled wine to make sure I can enjoy my sangria as soon as possible.
 Naturally, sangria tastes better after a day or two, but this is still very good right away.